Experiential learning resources for the innovative educator

 6 Ways to Enhance Learning with Reflection

 1) Any Given Time Frame:

 I have had my students write daily reflections and quarterly reflections.
 They reflect on completed seminars.
 They write end of the year reflections.
 They even reflect on their high school careers before they graduate.
-The idea here is that students look back on a designated time in their lives.
-In doing this they develop important skills that they can apply in their lives over the course of a lifetime.
+The idea here is that students look back on a designated timeframe in their personal and academic lives.
+In doing this they develop important skills that they can apply over the course of a lifetime.

 2) Learning Activities:

 As I said above, my students reflect on all learning experiences.
 Projects, presentations, problem-based learning activities, STEM challenges, service learning experiences, science experiments, watching documentaries, reading novels are all examples of learning experiences that can (should) be followed by a reflection.
-ALL learning activities can be reflected upon, not just the ones mentioned, as long as there is something to ponder.
-If a follow-up reflection seems irrelevant or tedious, than a reflection might be necessary on your part to determine if it's a learning activity worth doing.
+If a follow-up reflection seems irrelevant or tedious, then a reflection might be necessary on your part to determine if it's a learning activity worth doing.

 3) Educational Travel: